 relationship with CCL and CCTS

-relationship with Internet protocols such as AS2, ebMS and web services (including AS4)
+usable with, and agnostic to transport protocols, including AS2, ebMS and web services (including AS4)

+agnostic to payload content

 implications on current user base including migration guidance, if applicable

-A proof of concept based on a draft of the deliverables outlines in chapter 3 should be carried out by a minimum of two independent implementations.
+A proof of concept based on a draft of the deliverables outlines in chapter 3 should be carried out by a minimum of three independent implementations, demonstrating interoperability.

-Out of Scope: The project will not include the use of newer exchange technologies and environments, such as cloud computing, APIs and mobile devices.
+Out of Scope: The project will not include the use of newer exchange technologies and environments, such as cloud computing, APIs and mobile devices, except to prove agnostic to transport technologies in general.
 If required, this will be set up as a separate project.

 3. Project deliverables